 Subscribe for full access to Telstra's revenue in full detail

-Telstra has commercial and technical partners like Silver Trak Digital, Imei and 5stream.
-Examples of Telstra's suppliers include IBM, Infosys and Ericsson.
+Telstra has commercial and technical partners like 5stream, Imei and Silver Trak Digital.
+Examples of Telstra's suppliers include Ericsson, Infosys and IBM.

 Example Customers